-Workers’ Compensation Benefits and Returning to Work
+Workers’ Compensation Benefits and Returning To Work

-Under the workers' compensation system in place in most states, an injured employee is entitled to the following types of benefits:
+Under the workers' compensation system in place in most states, an injured employee is entitled to the following types of benefits.

 The injured party has the right to all reasonable and necessary treatment.
-Under certain workers' compensation plans, a patient might have to use the company doctor, but usually only for a maximum of 30 days.
-After that time, a patient may choose a different doctor, but may have to submit a written request.
+Under certain workers' compensation plans, a patient might have to use the company doctor.
+In most cases, this is only for a maximum of 30 days.
+After that time, a patient may choose a different doctor via a written request.

 The Effect of Returning to Work

-Returning to Work After an Injury?
+Returning To Work After an Injury?
 Talk to a Workers' Comp Attorney

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help